juanlazarde/ansible/README.md

 # Tags and Limits
-To target workstations only, use the arguments `-l "workstation"`, for servers `-l "server"`.
+To target workstations only, use the arguments `-l "workstations"`, for servers `-l "servers"`.

 To run setups only, use `-t "setup"`, for updates `-t "update"`, for ssh deployment `-t "ssh"`